ArtyomVeselkov/docker-dropbox/README.md

 Were done next changes:
 1. Dockerfile with corresponded scripts are moved to the `image/` directory.
-2. Docker-composer.yml file is provided, so the stack can be launched within the Portainer (`Stacks > Create Stack > Build method: Git Repository`).
+2. Docker-composer.yml file is provided, so the stack can be launched within the Portainer (`Stacks > Add Stack > Build method: Git Repository`).
 3. Updates to a Dockerfile (GnuPG dependencies and replacement of the key-service with working one).